Back Extensions vs. Back Raises

 A powerful extension is done against the resistance of the bands.
 The finish (locked position) should be held for a pause of 1-2 seconds.

-Benefits: Improve thoracic strength mobility, improve scapular strength and mobility (and overall shoulder health), improve posture.
+Benefits: Improve thoracic strength (extension and flexion) mobility, improve scapular strength and mobility (and overall shoulder health), and improve posture.

 We use back extensions and back raises in our supplemental worksets.
 I like to hit both of these movements for lots and lots of reps.
 You can use them to bring up a weakness or to help rehab a back or hamstring injury.
 A good range would be: